Welcome to the Dominican Republic! You will arrive in Santo Domingo and begin your journey.

 Please refer to our Community Service Hour Awards webpage for more information on how service hours are awarded.

 Rustic Pathways has partnered with local communities to help provide one of life’s most important necessities: water.
-Over the past four years, we have built seven aqueducts that have brought running water to small farming communities in the mountains of Jarabacoa, and will be building two more in 2016.
+Since 2012, we have built more than 10 aqueducts that have brought running water to small farming communities in the mountains of Jarabacoa and we are continuing this work each summer!

 Rain jacket and work gloves.